 Cover when not in use

 Cover the furniture carefully when not in use to prevent it from dust, dirt, and elements.
 Outdoor furniture covers minimize the risk of partial and permanent damage.
 If you notice streaks and smudges on the surface, spray a cleaner, wipe it with a clean, soft cloth.

 Also Read: How to Maintain Cleanliness at Home

 A pressure washer could be an excellent idea for all sorts of cleaning.
 It can easily remove heavy dirt and debris.
 Use of a pressure washer is however not advisable for cleaning patio furniture.
 The water strength could damage the furniture and may cause deformation.
 It can destroy the surface, particularly that of wooden furniture.

-After having thoroughly cleaned your patio furniture, do not forget to clean the cleaning tools including vacuum, sponge, washcloth etc. While often neglected, it is crucial to disinfect or clean all the cleaning tools after using it.
-Contamination is a serious issue thus, keep your cleaning tools safe and clean ready for the job next time.
+After having thoroughly cleaned your patio furniture, do not forget to clean the tools including vacuum, sponge, washcloth, etc. Often neglected, it is important to disinfect or clean them after use.